chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/security-advisories/managing-advisories/index.md

 Platform:      darwin/arm64
 ```

-In the next section, you will complete your local setup so you can begin using the `wolfictl` tool.
+In the next section, you will complete your local setup so you can begin using the `wolfictl` tool to work with advisories.

 ## Cloning Package and Advisory Repositories

-Before you can begin using `wolfictl`, a few more assets are needed.
+Before you can interact with security advisories, the  `wolfictl` tool will need access to existing Wolfi package and advisory information.

 You will need to clone two additional repositories: the [`wolfi-dev/os`](https://github.com/wolfi-dev/os) repository and the [`wolfi-dev/advisories`](https://github.com/wolfi-dev/advisories) repository.
 Execute the following commands to clone each of these repositories to your machine.
 Then, navigate to the `advisories` directory.